Why Fuel Management is More Important Than Ever Before

 - Less breaking and accelerating – for example, if there’s a lot of traffic, drivers should avoid going fast only to have to break because of vehicles in front.
 This uses less fuel so it can help to keep costs down.

 - Stay as aerodynamic as possible – drivers should keep windows up when driving faster to stay as aerodynamic as they can, as wind resistance can make them spend more fuel.

 When running or managing a fleet, one of the most important things to take into consideration is how to save fuel.
 Being able to claim expenses can greatly help with this, and a fuel management system will help you know exactly how much your fleet is spending.

 Our systems allow you to track fleet fuel usage and give you clear and concise information on demand and in real time, ensuring you’re always on top of your fleet’s fuel consumption and can more easily make informed decisions in the moment if necessary.

 In the Spring Budget 2021, Rishi Sunak announced that fuel duty rates have been frozen for the 11th year running at 57.95p per litre, so this is good news for fleet managers, who don’t have to take higher rates into account when developing new fuel policies for the business, for instance.

 With Brexit and the pandemic, fleets have had an increase in paperwork, which is time-consuming and more expensive.
 But fuel management systems are one less thing to worry about – the systems send you reports, updates and solutions directly to your device, eliminating the need for manual stocktaking and reports.

 At Fueltek, we understand just how important these fuel management systems are, from monitoring fuel efficiency to helping you identify improvements in your fleet.
-Get in touch with us to learn more about they work, their benefits and how they can help.
+Get in touch with us to learn more about our services including diesel pumps and fuel management systems.